 • Best for: Large fleets needing advanced tracking and compliance tools

-• Cost of hardware: None (software-based)
+• Cost of hardware: Quote based pricing

 • Cost of software: Custom pricing for its commercial GPS software